alexdevero/alex-devero-blog/__drafts__/draft--getting-started-javascript-classes.md

 }
 ```

 Other ways to create class properties are class fields.
 The names class fields and class properties are almost the same.
 Difference is that properties are defined inside `constructor` method while class fields are defined outside it, inside the class body.
+Other than that, class properties and class fields are basically interchangeable.

 At this moment, there are three types of class fields: public, static and private.
 We will talk about each in the next section.
-First, let's quickly talk about class methods.
+But first, let's quickly talk about class methods.

 ### Class methods